 The Approved Code Scheme is operated by the Chartered Trading Standards Institute

 Welcome to our News and Policy pages.
-Here you'll find news items, blog posts and articles about the Approved Code Scheme, the various Sectors covered by the Scheme, and other consumer protection issues.
-We'll also include details of any policy or public information campaigns that we - or our sector-specific Code Sponsors - are involved with.
+Here you'll find consumer news items, articles and press releases about the Approved Code Scheme, the various Sectors covered by the Scheme, and other consumer protection issues.
+You'll also find details of any policy or public information campaigns that the Approved Code Scheme - or our sector-specific Code Sponsors - are involved with.
+And our Consultation Resposes to proposed consumer protection legislation.

 Latest News